abkabhishek/CSharp-UI-Test-Auto-Framework-Demo/README.md

 ## Pre-requisite

-1. Make sure dotnet 3+ is already install (check with $ dotnet --version)
+1. Make sure dotnet 3+ is already installed (check with $ dotnet --version)
-2. Git should be already install to clone the repo.
+2. Git should be already installed to clone the repo.
 (Or use download & unzip)

 ## Installation and Running Sample Test